tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - [decouple logic and simplicity trade off](./decoupling_vs_simplicity.png)

+## Refactoring Bounded Contexts ecosystem

+- When we already have a system in place and we want to refactor it, the first step is to identify the current situation.
+For this, we need to create a schema of the current configuration of the bounded contexts (sub-models) in our system.

+- From this clear view of the current situation, we can start breaking or merging contexts.
+While breaking up a bounded context is usually easy, merging them is usually quite difficult, as there can exist very different concepts and models.
+We will typically want to merge contexts when there is too much translation overhead or duplication.

+- **From SEPARATE WAYS to SHARED KERNEL**
+  - Define one of 3 strategies:
+    - Refactor one context into the other context model;
+    - Create a new context with the best pieces of each of the contexts;
+    - Create a completely new, deeper model, which can replace both the initial models.
+  - Create a small team with developers from both the initial teams;
+  - Define the new shared model:
+    - Decide the code to be shared, identifying overlaps/duplications in both initial models;
+    - Decide naming conventions;
+  - Create a basic test suite for the shared kernel, which will grow along with the implementation;
+  - Implement the new model, merging frequently and rethinking it when needed;
+    - Start simple, with code that is non-critical, duplicated in both contexts.
+Something being translated is a good choice;
+  - Integrate the original contexts with the new Shared Kernel;
+  - Remove any obsolete code (translation layers, etc.).

+- **From SHARED KERNEL to CONTINUOUS INTEGRATION**

+  - If the Shared Kernel continues to grow, maybe we should completely merge the Bounded Contexts.
+This, however, involves not only the code but also the teams structure, their work-flow and their language.

+    - Create the same work-flow in both teams;
+    - Set-up Continuous Integration in both teams;
+    - Circulate developers in both teams, as means to sharing and spreading knowledge;
+    - Distil each model individually;
+    - Start merging the core domain, doing it as fast as possible, prioritizing it above most new development, so we don’t lose the momentum.
+Beware not to leave out any specialized functionality needed by the users;
+    - As the Shared Kernel grows, increase the integration frequency until we have continuous integration;
+    - The goal is to, in the end, have one big team, or two small teams who circulate members and do continuous integration.

+- **Phasing out a legacy system**

+Phasing out a legacy system means, most of the times, replacing it for one or several newer systems.

+  - Identify a small piece of the legacy system that can be moved to one of the new systems;
+  - Identify additions needed in the Anti-Corruption layer;
+  - Implement
+  - Deploy
+  - Identify obsolete code in the Anti-Corruption layer and remove it;
+  - Identify obsolete code in the legacy system and, if possible, remove it.

+- **From OPEN HOST SERVICE to PUBLISHED LANGUAGE**

+Sometimes, when in an Open Host Service architecture, we will have several ad-hoc protocols specific to each communication situation.
+There is no common, standard communication protocol.

+As the need to integrate with more systems grows, the amount of communication specificities grows as well: Scalability and maintainability are at risk.

+Therefore we need a common, standard, communication Interchange Language that any system con use to communicate with our system, we need a published language:

+- If possible, use an industry standard language;
+- If its not possible to use an industry standard language, create your own:
+  - Start by making the core domain as clear as possible;
+  - Use the core domain as the base for the new interchange language;
+  - If possible, use a general purpose Interchange Language Syntax (XML, JSON) as a base for our new Interchange Language;
+  - Publish the language, making it known to all involved in the systems collaboration;
+  - Publish any architectural changes as well;
+  - Build translation layers for all collaborating systems;
+  - Switch to the new Interchange Language.

 ## core domain
 - to make a domain model an asset, the critical core of that model has to be sleek and fully leveraged to create application functionality.